-David Anderson joined the Board of Trustees in 2010.
+David Anderson was appointed to the Board of Trustees in 2010.

 David is a veterinary surgeon with more than thirty years of experience in practice, academia and government service.
 He worked in a University teaching environment where he developed an interest and expertise in veterinary reproduction.
 In recent years, he has been a government advisor on the welfare and care of animals, and has been involved in the development of improved practices in welfare, accommodation and care of animals in UK and Europe.

 He has served on the Council of Regional and Specialist Veterinary Divisions of the British Veterinary Association and has attended and chaired Working Groups within the Council of Europe and European Union on various aspects of animal welfare and care.

 He lives in Monifieth, near Dundee and enjoys golf, curling and dog walking with his family.
 He is Chairman of the local Residents’ Association and is a long-standing Council Officer at the Golf Club.